monk-io/docs/docs/develop/config-files.md

 In order to insert the config file `/opt/bitnami/nginx/conf/server_blocks/reverse_proxy.conf` defining a reverse proxy configuration, one could prepare a new container image based on `bitnami/nginx` and have the file set up as a part of the image.
 This approach comes with a disadvantage of having to prepare and build the image, which in turn means that all the values have to be known at build time.

-Monk solves this issue by allowing to specify a `files` section in any `runnable`.
+MonkOS solves this issue by allowing to specify a `files` section in any `runnable`.

 ### File definition